GaganAJ-45/Power_BI_Project/README.md

 3. Appending 2 Tables
 4. Replacing & trimming values

+There are many other transformation steps which you can apply like Pivot/Unpivot, Merge, Filtering etc. but for now we only need the above 3 steps.
+Let’s go!

+1. Renaming Columns

+While studying the data, I noticed that the Specialty column in Inpatient data is named as Specialty_Name, whereas in Outpatient it is named as just Specialty.
+So we will rename the Outpatient column to match with the Inpatient data.
+Make sure to name it exactly the same, otherwise it will create an issue in following steps.

+2. Rearranging Columns

+We will now rearrange our columns of the outpatient so that it matches with inpatient.
+You can just left click on the column header and drag it to the required position.
+Now while rearranging, I noticed that we have an additional column in Inpatient i.e. Case_Type which is missing from Outpatient.
+So lets create one additional column in Outpatient table called Case_Type by

+Go to Add Columns
+Click on Custom Columns
+Name the column as Case_Type
+Enter the formula =”Outpatient”
+Remember to place this new column at the same position as inpatients Appending Tables

+Now that both our tables have the same column structure, we can safely append them together.
+To do that come to Home tab and click on “Append Queries” button and click on “Append Queries as New”.
+Select 1st table as inpatient and 2nd table as outpatient.
+Rename this new table as “All_Data”.
+Finally click on “Close & Apply”.

+3. Appending Tables

+Observe that Age_Profile & Time_Band columns have some redundant data, so first use the Replace function button in power query to clean the data, for eg: “18+ months” and “18 month +”, both are the same, so replace either one to match the other.
+Secondly there are some trailing blanks in values of these columns so remove trailing blanks by using the Trim function button.

 Data Modelling

 - Data modelling is a way to create relationship with one table to another, so that we can fetch valuable information from them in our reporting layer.